shivarasan/myProjectWithReactStarterKit/README.md

-This is my project using react starter kit templete
+This is my project using react starter kit template
-In Order to run this project
+In Order to run this project <br>
    --yarn install
    --yarn start